King Arthur's Cookbook:

 A Handy Manual for Medieval Feasting

 Sure, he can pull a sword from a stone, but can King Arthur dice vegetables?
-The once and future king is usually known more for his sword skills than his knife skills.
-But surely someone had to fix dinner for the Round Table!
-This week, we discover how feasting has played a crucial part of the Arthurian legends.
+This week, the once and future king's sword skills are tested in a culinary trial by fire.
+We discover how feasting has played a crucial part of the Arthurian legends.
 Learn how feasting was a critical component of medieval European hospitality with origins in some of the earliest known English literature.
 From Beowulf to King Arthur, we'll discover the must-have dinner party skills of any medieval host or hostess.
 We'll also dig deep into one epic 15th century account of Arthur's dinner table, featuring everything from roast porcupine to a poison-preventing wine goblet.
 Join us for a one of a kind culinary trip into the legend of King Arthur.

 Written & Produced by Laura Carlson